Losant/losant-docs/docs/workflows/accessing-payload-data.md

 Areas within the app that call for a string template do not necessarily have to include a variable; it is perfectly acceptable to put a static string value in place of a template.

-String templates appear in a number of use places within the Losant platform; in all cases, they serve one of two purposes:
+String templates appear in a number of use places within the Losant Platform; in all cases, they serve one of two purposes:

 *   **Referencing payload values**, such as for setting state in the [Device State node](/workflows/outputs/device-state/)
 *   **Formatting values for output**, such as in the [GPS History block's tooltip](/dashboards/gps-history/) or the [SMS node's message](/workflows/outputs/sms/).